awsdocs/amazon-athena-user-guide/doc_source/parquet.md

 tblproperties ("parquet.compress"="SNAPPY");
 ```

-Run the `MSCK REPAIR TABLE` statement on the table to refresh partition metadata\.
+Run the `MSCK REPAIR TABLE` statement on the table to refresh partition metadata:

 ```
 MSCK REPAIR TABLE flight_delays_pq;
 ```

-Query the top 10 routes delayed by more than 1 hour\.
+Query the top 10 routes delayed by more than 1 hour:

 ```
 SELECT origin, dest, count(*) as delays